graham-rc/site/content/post/2024-07-07-ChamonixtoZermatt.md

 I arrived in Le Châble at around 2:30pm, not much seemed to be going on but I found a bar and had a couple of beers and then checked into the B&B at about 4:30ish and had a proper shower.
 I had a pretty uneventful evening in Le Châble, another beer, a big bowl of pasta and an early night.

-## Day 3 Le Châble to Cabane de Louvie - 15.10 km - 1561m climb
+## Day 3 Le Châble to Cabane de Louvie - 15.1km - 1561m climb

 In the morning, another guest was speaking French to the owner of the B&B, I don’t really understand French at all but I could tell he was talking about the weather and it was as if things hadn’t been going to plan.
 “Vous parlez Angais” I said and he explained that there was too much snow on the higher passes so it could only be done on skis.
 The Haute Route was not safe to continue on as a trail runner, he was a day or so ahead of me on the same route but had to stop and turn back.
 He went on the say the Zermatt was unreachable anyway after being totally cut off by extreme weather, causing flooding and landslides.
 BBC News confirmed this, it didn’t look good, people are missing.
 He said it was well worth going to the next cabin, although it’s too snowy to take the normal route so I’d have to go along the valley and take one steep climb from Fionnay up to Cabane de Louvie.
 I had little chance of getting any further.
 Also there’s no signal at the next cabin so I needed to deal cancel my bookings before leaving.